 Archeologists Louis Caywood and Edward Spicer began digging at Tuzigoot with 50 laborers in October 1933.
 They discovered and rebuilt 86 ground-floor rooms, found 415 burials, 178 pottery vessels and 30 baskets.

-The United Verde Copoper Co. and its successor, Phelps-Dodge, donated about 42 acres for what became a national monument.
-The mining companies had extensive operations in Jerome, a smelter in Clarkdale and developed a company town in Clarkdale around 1914.
+The United Verde Copper Co. and its successor, Phelps-Dodge, donated 42 acres for what became a national monument.
+The mining companies had operations in Jerome, a smelter in Clarkdale and developed a company town in Clarkdale in 1914.

-The restored Tuzigoot pueblo and a museum opened in early 1937.
+The restored Tuzigoot pueblo opened in early 1937.

 President Roosevelt issued a proclamation establishing Tuzigoot July 25, 1939, making it the 27th national monument.
 Its operations budget for fiscal 1940 was $3,500.
 Visitation was 6,125 in 1940 and peaked at 138,684 in 1992.